 I was given a tour of the Children’s kitchen, which is accessible 24 hours a day.
 I was very impressed.
 You can help yourself to milk, squash, ice and fruit whenever you want.
 There are also tea and coffee making facilities as well as tons of children’s plates, bowls and cutlery that you can help yourself to.
 You can store anything you want in the fridge, which incidentally contains jugs of cooled boiled water (something else not to have to think about).
 You have access to constant boiling water and a microwave, so every feeding/weaning scenario is catered for.
 There is even a cupboard that stocks jars of baby food.

 We packed the two days with beach and seaside town visits (the hotel is really close to many good attractions), punctuated with meals back at Knoll House and plenty of visits to the great adventure playground on site.
 It’s really well maintained and suitable for little children and young teens alike.
-We also spent time in the spa using the plunge pool and Jacuzzi; something we all enjoyed.
+We also spent time in the spa using the plunge pool; something we all enjoyed.
 I particularly liked the spa bar, which alongside smoothies, juices and coffees also served spirits, wine and beer (my kind of health spa).

 Dinner for the Adults (and the baby-listening service)